-- Reactive Configuration: No upfront setup required; permissions emerge organically. - Temporary Permissions: Users may limit access to a single instance of a program.

-• Scalable Granularity: Policies adapt from specific files to broader categories.
+- Reactive Configuration: No upfront setup required; permissions emerge organically. - Temporary Permissions: Users may limit access to a single instance. - Scalable Granularity: Policies adapt from specific files to broader categories.

 The remaining two criteria are analysed in the next section.

 3.3 Least Privilege vs. Usability